ssyiuo1337/Project-Cube/README.md

-# 🛠️ Fabric Server Mods
+# 🛠️ Project "Cube" Mods

 Welcome to the official repository of the **Project "Cube"**!
 This repository contains a curated list of mods for Minecraft servers using the Fabric.
 Whether you're setting up your first Fabric server or upgrading an existing one, this guide will help you get started.